OpenEvalProject/evals/manuscripts/elife-35578/v2/manuscript.md

 Liquid complementation assays were performed by culturing cells transformed with pJSB100-derived plasmids that express mutant EcFtsZ proteins at 30°C to an OD600 of 0.5 in repression medium.
 These cultures were then diluted 5,000,000-fold and cultured at 42°C for 24 hr in induction medium containing 0.05% arabinose.
 The successful complementation of ftsZ conditional-null cells by an EcFtsZ variant was defined by the ability for transformed cells to grow to an OD600 >0.5; failure of complementation was defined as lack of growth (i.e., no measurable turbidity after overnight growth).

-## In vivo photo-crosslinking analysis
+### In vivo photo-crosslinking analysis

 The unnatural amino acid (pBpa) incorporation system is based on a plasmid expressing orthogonal pBpa-tRNA synthetase/tRNApBpa pairs in E. coli (Ryu and Schultz, 2006).
 In generating a complementation system to screen for functional pBpa variants of FtsZ, we constructed the LY928-ΔftsZ (pJSB100) conditional null strain, in which the optimized genes encoding the pBpa-tRNA synthetase and tRNApBpa (Guo et al., 2009) are integrated into the chromosome and a functional FtsZ protein is expressed from pJSB100 upon arabinose induction (Stricker and Erickson, 2003).

 For a pBpa variant of FtsZ that successfully rescued the growth of LY928-ΔftsZ (pJSB100) in repression medium (LB containing 50 μg/ml ampicillin and 0.2% glucose), the encoding plasmid was transformed into the LY928-ftsZ-avitag strain (whose endogenous ftsZ gene was modified to encode FtsZ linked with an AviTag at the C-terminus).
 The transformed cells were then grown at 37°C to mid-log phase in repression medium supplemented with 100 μM pBpa.
 One milliliter was then transferred to a 1.5 mL Eppendorf tube, irradiated at room temperature with UV light (365 nm) for 10 min using a Hoefer UVC 500 Crosslinker installed with 365 nm UV lamps (Amersham Biosciences) at a distance of 3 cm.
 Cells were subsequently harvested by centrifugation at 13,000 × g for 5 min, added into the loading buffer, and boiled.
 The cell lysate was then analyzed by tricine SDS-PAGE, and probed either by immunoblotting with FtsZ antibody or with streptavidin-alkaline phosphatase conjugate.
 Gel bands were scanned and processed using GIMP.

-## Photo-crosslinking screening of FtsZ variants with randomly inserted pBpa
+### Photo-crosslinking screening of FtsZ variants with randomly inserted pBpa

 A library of expression plasmids in which the amber codon was randomly substituted for any triplet nucleotide in the ftsZ gene was constructed using E. coli Top10 cells, based on a method modified from an earlier study (Daggett et al., 2009).
 The plasmid library was used to transform LY928-ΔftsZ (pJSB100) to select for variants that complement the ftsZ null phenotype.
 These complementing variants were subjected to in vivo photo-crosslinking analysis, and were sequenced to identify the site of the TAG codon replacement.
 The resulting library contains in-frame TAG mutations only in the N-terminal domain of FtsZ.
 Since the plasmid is leaky, and the in-frame TAG amber codon is read as a stop codon in E. coli Top10 cells, the generation of such a library would result in expression of truncated FtsZ proteins in cells.
 A likely explanation is that in-frame TAG mutation in the C-terminal domain would result in a truncated FtsZ with only the N-terminal domain, which is dominant negative.

-## Fluorescence microscopy
+### Fluorescence microscopy

 Plasmids constitutively expressing mutant FtsZ fused to mNeonGreen (Shaner et al., 2013), with or without an amber codon inserted in between, were transformed into LY928 cells (in which optimized genes encoding the pBpa-tRNA synthetase and tRNApBpa (Guo et al., 2009) were integrated into the chromosome), or LY928-ftsZ-avitag cells (whose endogenous ftsZ gene was modified to encode FtsZ linked with an AviTag by a GSG linker at the C-terminus).
 The transformed cells were cultured at 37°C in LB (containing 50 μg/mL ampicillin and 100 μM pBpa) to mid-log phase.
 Cells were then loaded onto a glass dish (NEST Biotechnology) and covered with a cover glass.
 Images were acquired on an N-SIM imaging system (Nikon) at 30°C with a 100X/NA1.49 oil-immersion objective (Nikon) and 488 nm laser beam.
 The reconstructed images were further processed with NIS-Elements AR 4.20.00 (Nikon) and GIMP.
 For experiments in Figure 7C, we used plasmids with synthetic constitutive promoter PL3 (selected from the Anderson promoter collection: parts.igem.org/Promoters/Catalog/Anderson) to express FtsZ-mNeonGreen fusion protein.
 For experiments in Figure 7E, we used plasmids with the synthetic constitutive promoter P0.16 to express TAG inserted FtsZ-TAG-mNeonGreen.
 We used a counter-selective recombining technique based on lambda-Red recombination system to tag the ftsz gene in LY928 cells (Lee et al., 2009).
 The expression levels of FtsZ were determined by Western-blot, and the proportions of mutant FtsZ were measured by analyzing the images with ImageJ gel analysis tool (https://imagej.en.softonic.com/).

-## Electron microscopy
+### Electron microscopy

 For Figure 1A and B, MtbFtsZ or EcFtsZ proteins (1 mg/mL) were first incubated in MEMK6.5 buffer (100 mM morpholine ethane sulfonic acid, pH 6.5 adjusted with KOH, 1 mM EGTA, 5 mM Mg acetate) with the addition of 0.6 mg/mL DEAE-Dextran, and in the presence of 2 mM GTP.
 For Figure 7A, wild-type and mutant EcFtsZ proteins (1 mg/mL) were first incubated in MEMK6.5 buffer in the presence of 2 mM GTP.
 The reaction mixture was then incubated on ice for 5–10 min, then at 37°C for 5–10 min, before a 5 μL aliquot was placed on a glow-discharged carbon-coated copper grid and negatively stained with 2% aqueous uranyl acetate.
 The air-dried grids were subsequently examined with a HITACHI HT7700 transmission electron microscope operated at 80 kV, or with a FEI Tecnai-F20 transmission electron microscope operated at 200 kV.
 Images of FtsZ protein assemblies were acquired on a Gatan ORIUS CCD camera at a nominal magnification of 40,000X, or with a Gatan Ultra4000 CCD camera at a nominal magnification of 50,000X.

-## Simulations
+### Simulations

 We performed simulations based on the model of Z-ring formation described below, and calculated the percentage of laterally disruptive FtsZ subunits incorporated into the Z-ring.
 We assumed that in order to incorporate into the Z-ring through lateral bonds, a protofilament loses translational and rotational degrees of freedom and hence there is an entropic cost for immobilizing a protofilament.
 Since only wild-type FtsZ subunits contribute to lateral attachment, the balance between the energy of binding and the entropic cost results in an upper limit to the fraction of laterally disruptive subunits that a protofilament can tolerate and still incorporate into Z-ring.
 To simplify, we consider the dynamics of 200 protofilaments in the simulations, and all protofilaments are set to be 50 subunits long.
 We then use a variable threshold T, which is related to the critical fraction (fc) by: fc = T/50.
 In each simulation, we set the overall proportion f of laterally disruptive subunits in a cell and generated a vector X = (x1, x2,. .., x200), where xi represents the number of laterally disruptive subunits in the ith protofilament, and was selected based on a Binomial distribution with probability f (Figure 7—figure supplement 1).
 For a protofilament with more or less laterally disruptive subunits than the threshold T, we set the probability of Z-ring incorporation to 0.01 or 0.99, respectively.
 We used a Boolean vector V = (0, 1, …, 1) to represent the states of protofilaments, where 1 or 0 indicate incorporation or not into the Z-ring, respectively.
-We then calculated the percentage of laterally disruptive subunits incorporated into the Z-ring as:X⋅V∑i=1200xi
+We then calculated the percentage of laterally disruptive subunits incorporated into the Z-ring as:

+$$
+\frac{X⋅V}{\sumi=1200x_{i}}
+$$

 For each value of f and T, we performed 10,000 independent simulations.